 Most accommodation tends to be unfurnished in Washington DC, though furnished apartments are also available.
 Furnished accommodation usually includes everything from appliances to bedding and cutlery.
 Furnished accommodation is usually more expensive and is typically let on a shorter lease term.
 Unfurnished accommodation rarely means a completely bare apartment or house.
 Properties usually still come with large appliances such as ovens, washing machines and fridges.

 Rental contracts are traditionally valid for a year with the option to renew when the term is over.

-Usually, renters will be required to put down an amount equivalent to a month’s rent as a security deposit.
+Usually, new tenants will be required to put down an amount equivalent to a month’s rent as a security deposit.
 This deposit is refundable once the lease has come to an end.
 If any damage has been done to the property, the deposit will be used to cover the cost of repairs.

 Newcomers renting accommodation in Washington DC should check the conditions set out in their lease to find out the details on utilities.
 In some cases, the landlord may assume responsibility for utilities such as gas, electricity and water, but tenants will usually be expected to pay for extras like telephone services, internet and cable TV packages.
 New arrivals should spend some time looking into different service providers as one can often find a good range of inclusive deals for telephone and internet services.